Sport Rehabilitation

 What are my further study options?

-You may decide that a job on graduation is not for you and consider undertaking a masters degree or PhD in sport science.
+You may decide that a job on graduation is not for you, or wish to pursue a career that requires further training; consequently you might consider undertaking a master's degree or PhD in sport science.

-There are a variety of Level 7 MSc qualifications such as Strength and Conditioning, Physiotherapy and Public Health.
+There are a variety of Level 7 MSc qualifications such as strength and conditioning, nutrition, physiotherapy and public health.
 Short CPD courses are also commonplace within this profession.

 Examples of PhDs include: